KittyBorgX/englang/README.md

 ###### Here's the story :
 - When I was learning python, my first programming language, I had trouble learning the syntax, indentation and to just make what I wanted, learning all this was just too much.

-- Thats why I wanted to make a language to help people who are new to programming in order to understand datatypes, structs etc. but without having to bother with the syntax, indentation.
+- Thats why I wanted to make a language to help people who are new to programming in order to understand datatypes, structs etc. but without having to bother learning the syntax, indentation.